-Eligibility criteria Description from a region within the NWE Programme area. eligible; whereas a project with three partners from Lyon, Munich (both places are located outside the NWE Programme area), and Rotterdam (within the NWE Programme area) would be ineligible.
+Eligibility criteria Description 5 The project involves at least three partners from three different countries.
+At least two of these partners must be from a region within the NWE Programme area.
+As an example, this means a project application with three partners from Düsseldorf, Waterford, (both places are located inside the NWE Programme area) and Marseille (outside the NWE Programme area) would be eligible; whereas a project with three partners from Lyon, Munich (both places are located outside the NWE Programme area), and Rotterdam (within the NWE Programme area) would be ineligible.
 6 The lead partner is an organisation from an EU Member State and from the NWE Programme area 16 .
 The lead partner must always be an organisation from the NWE Programme area and from an EU Member State.
 This means that organisations from Switzerland or from regions of Member States outside of the Programme area (e.g., Lyon, Munich) cannot be lead partners.
 7 The lead partner is an organisation which is public, non-profit, or a body governed by public law.
 17 'Profit-making' organisations can never be a lead partner.
 Application forms with such a lead partner are ineligible.
 Please note that the step 1 lead partner can be changed in the application at step 2.
 8 The project summary is provided in the four Programme languages.
 The project summary must be provided in Dutch, English, French, and German.
 9 At least two partners remain unchanged from step 1 to step 2.
 Two confirmed partners must remain unchanged between the two application phases.
-10 All partners included in the application form are legal entities.